Pineapples And Their History In Swinging Culture

 From Obscure Tropical Fruit to Global Swinger Icon

 The pineapple has a long and fascinating history that stretches back hundreds of years.
 Originally discovered in South America, the fruit has been cultivated and consumed worldwide since the 16th century.
 Spanish explorers introduced it to Europe, and in the centuries that followed, the pineapple became one of the world’s most popular fruits.
-Its sweet, exotic taste made it a favorite in many cultures, and today, dried pineapple is a convenient and delicious way to enjoy this tropical flavor year-round.
+Its sweet, exotic taste made it a favorite in many cultures, and today, dried pineapple is a convenient and delicious way to enjoy this tropical flavor year-round—perfect for nutritious snacks in Lancaster senior living communities.

 However, it wasn’t until the Thirteen Colonies of America were formed that it became known as it gained a special meaning for members of the swinger community.
 The Portuguese first wrote about cultivating the pineapple that they found in Brazil in 1502.
 Fast forward to the early 1700s, a pineapple became, very simply, a symbol of colonial wealth and exotic acquisition.
 But once they reached the American Colonies, they took on another meaning—one that resonated with those in alternative lifestyles.